lod33/discord-bot-jira/README.md

-# Discord x Jira Bot - Full Deployment & Usage Documentation
+# Discord x Jira Bot

 This bot automatically syncs Jira sprint issues with Discord threads, renames threads based on issue status, and adds a specified user to each thread.
-It also supports a `/clear` command to delete all created threads and auto-refreshes periodically.

 ---